 Hunting conditions

-West marsh (60s and 70s): This marsh was drawn down winter 2024 through this summer and is shallower than it’s been recently.
-There has been a lot of plant growth, especially in shallower zones like 72.
-Overall conditions are very good in this marsh for the season.
+This marsh was drawn down from winter 2024 through summer 2025 and is now shallower than in recent years.
+Plant growth has been strong, especially in shallower zones like 72.
+Overall, conditions are very good.

 Hunter numbers